Frequently asked questions

 We have 67 places available for A206 (five-year Dentistry BDS) for home students and four for international students.
 We have ten places available for Dentistry with a Foundation Year.

-We can take up to 14 students each year for the BSc Dental Hygiene and Therapy (formerly Oral Health Science course.
+We can take up to 14 students each year for the BSc Dental Hygiene and Therapy (formerly Oral Health Science) course.

 How many applications do you receive?

-- over 350 applications for the BSc Oral Health Science degree.
+- over 350 applications for the BSc Dental Hygiene and Therapy degree.